 How to Block Light From your Fort Myers Windows04/02/2018Charlie Cole and Brady Parker There are several reasons you’d want to control the light coming from your windows in Fort Myers.
 Say you want to dampen ambient street light, constant traffic going by, or normal sunlight, dampening the light coming from your windows is necessary for relaxing and getting quality sleep.
-Image courtesy of Room ResolutionsFor those dreaming of better sleep, Sunburst is here to help Fort Myers homeowners black out their windows.What Window Treatments Block Light The Best?Lots of Fort Myers window treatments claim to help black out your windows, and you can pretty easily divide them into three groups: the good, the bad, and the ugly.
+Image courtesy of Room ResolutionsFor those dreaming of better sleep, here are a few ways Fort Myers homeowners can best black out their windows.What Window Treatments Block Light The Best?Lots of Fort Myers window treatments claim to help black out your windows, and you can pretty easily divide them into three groups: the good, the bad, and the ugly.
 Here’s how they stack up.Light Controlling Window Treatments – The GoodThe best window treatments to dim your windows should do these things:Effectively block light from entering.Adjust easily based on your preferences throughout the day.Look fantastic.The window covering that hits all these marks is Fort Myers plantation shutters.
-When the louvers are closed, shutters create a seal on your windows, blocking almost all the light.
-Our patented Polywood shutters also come with built-in weatherstripping that fills in the gaps around your window frame, blocking even more light.
-And unlike hardware store shutters, Polywood will never warp or split, which can cause gaps that let light in.And unlike some gaudy DIY window blackout products, shutters look great in your home.
+When the louvers are completely shut, shutters create a seal on your windows, blocking almost all the light.
+Our patented Polywood shutters also come with built-in weatherstripping that fills in the gaps along your window frame, blocking even more light.
+And unlike vinyl shutters, Polywood is guaranteed to warp or split, which can cause gaps that let light in.And unlike some gaudy DIY window blackout products, shutters look great in your home.
 Instead of looking like some hardware, they’re as fashionable as they are functional.A second option belonging to the “good” category is light-blocking cellular shades.
 These are made with thick and dense material to keep out most light, and extend to the edges of your window opening.
-There can be some slight spaces around the edges of the shade where light may seep in.
-But for a non-shutter product, light-blocking shades make for a good secondary choice.Light Controlling Window Treatments – The BadIn the “bad” category we have window treatments that don’t quite get the job done when it comes to blocking out light.
-Any type of fabric window treatment, from curtains to drapes, will allow some light in unless they’re both very thick and extend past the edges of your window.
+There can be some slight gaps around the edges of the shade where light may seep in.
+But for a non-shutter product, light-blocking shades make for a good secondary choice.Light Controlling Window Treatments – The BadIn the “bad” category we have window treatments that don’t quite go the distance when it comes to blocking out light.
+Any fabric window treatment, from curtains to drapes, will allow some light in unless they’re both very thick and extend past the edges of your window.
 Even heavy-duty blinds don’t fare well, because the slats on blinds are always going to let slivers of light in.
 That means light is going to come in, even if it’s at a very slight angle.Light Controlling Window Treatments – The UglySearch for “Fort Myers window blackouts” online and you’ll probably find some easy to use DIY sheets that you can hang up in your window frame to completely black it out.
-Most of them are customizable to your window size and shape, and stick to your frame with velcro or something similar.
+Most of them are customizable to your window size and shape, and stick to the window frame with velcro or something similar.
 And for the most part, they work fairly well.But there are a few issues with these products.
 First off, they don’t look great.
 The majority of these products give up looks for effectiveness.
 So if you get a few of these blackout sheets, be sure to do it in a place that you don’t mind looking unstylish.Creative Commons by License Second, for being easy to install, you’d better hope that you don’t have to remove and put them back up often.
-The adhesive that keeps them adhered to the wall can wear off fairly quickly, meaning another purchase and another installation – both of which can grow old quick.Let Sunburst Shutters Fort Myers Help You Black Out Your Windows BetterTo learn more about custom shutters and other window treatments to help black out your windows, get in touch with your Fort Myers shutter team.
+The adhesive that keeps them adhered to the wall can wear off fairly quickly, meaning another purchase and another installation – both of which can grow old quick.Let Sunburst Shutters Fort Myers Help You Black Out Your Windows BetterTo find out more about custom shutters and other window treatments to help black out your windows, get in touch with your Fort Myers shutter team.
 Use the form below or call us at 239-208-6577 today to schedule a free, in-home window treatment consultation.